Day 1/ Tokyo arrives!

-Spiritually fulfilled, we plod on through the deer park to our next stop, the traditional tea-room.
-It is drizzling, and owing either to the wonderfully distracting Sakura, or our lack of will or the inability to make sense of maps, we are now lost.
-I have little interest in having green-tea and would rather prefer coffee but my friend is marching on purposefully.
+Spiritually fulfilled, we plod on through the park to our next stop, the traditional tea-room.
+It is drizzling, and owing either to the wonderfully distracting Sakura or our inability to make sense of maps, we are now lost.
+I have little interest in having green-tea and would rather prefer coffee but my friend is marching on.
 It is already past 5 and we should soon be returning to Kyoto.
 An argument sparks on whether we should be searching for this place at all.
 I am sure the tea-room will have closed by the time we locate it, which is itself highly unlikely.
 Minutes later my friend is struggling to understand directions dispensed in fluent Japanese by a lady selling fruit on the side of the road.
-As our three-way discussion is in progress-I, simmering at one end, the fruit-seller, hand-signalling at the other-a deer ambles into the picture and gnaws off the map straight out of my friend’s hands.
+As our three-way discussion is in progress-I, simmering at one end, the fruit-seller, hand-signalling at the other-a deer ambles into the picture and gnaws the map straight out of my friend’s hands.
 But no; she is not one to give in so easily.
 Within seconds the situation devolves into what can only be described as a tug-of-war between girl and gritty mammal.
-The fruit-seller and I are in hysterical fits of laughter, this time understanding each others’ peals flawlessly.
-Humour certainly has a way of bubbling through barriers of language.
+The fruit-seller and I are in hysterical fits of laughter, this time understanding each other flawlessly.
+Humour has a way of bubbling through barriers of language.
 Naturally, the map ends up in the deer’s gut and we end up sipping on a coffee and a beer as should have been our plan from the get-go.

-Before parting ways, Tomoko presents us a gift, rather than the other way around as would have been apposite.
-Later we tear through the thorough packaging to find a handsome a box of sweets beneath which lurk five pairs of chopsticks for each one of us.
+Before we part ways Tomoko presents us a gift, rather than the other way around as would have been apposite.
+Later, we tear the packaging to find a handsome a box of sweets beneath which additionally lurk five pairs of chopsticks for each one of us.

 Day 7/ Kyoto, Arashiyama and Narita